-2.1 Eligibility
+2.1.
+Eligibility

-All genuine vintage vehicles of at least 30 years of age from their year of manufacture may become eligible for classic status according to a set of criteria.
+All genuine vintage vehicles of at least 30 years of age from their date of manufacture may become eligible for vintage status according to a set of criteria.
 This cut-off date is established by the Laws of Malta and may be subject to change.
 For the purpose of this concession, the words Classic, Historic, Vintage, Veteran and Period are understood to mean the same and are interchangeable.

-2.2 Definition of Vintage Vehicle
+2.2.
+Definition of Vintage Vehicle

-Vintage vehicle means an authentic and genuine vehicle thirty years of age or more (to be reckoned from the date of manufacture), as certified by the Vintage Vehicle Classification Committee, which is kept in a state which is as close as possible to its original state as produced by the manufacturer and which respects the spirit of classic and vintage vehicle preservation.
+Vintage Vehicle means an authentic and genuine vehicle with an age of thirty (30) years or more (to be reckoned from the date of manufacture), as certified by the Vintage Vehicle Classification Committee, which is kept in a state which is as close as possible to its original state as produced by the manufacturer and which respects the spirit of classic and vintage vehicle preservation.

-2.3 Definition of Year of Manufacture (YOM)
+2.3.
+Definition of Date of Manufacture